chloemwillis/Tools-for-Analyzing-Linguistic-Keyness/README.md

 We assume in what follows that you already have the text and (if relevant) time columns.
 The next step discusses the creation of labels.

-### Labelling entries for grouping and/or exlusion
+### Labelling entries for grouping and/or exclusion

 Entries in each corpus can optionally be given a *label* that assigns them to a group.
 When pairing entries across corpora, members of a pair will be from the same group wherever possible.
 The calculation of keyness scores can be restricted to entries from particular groups.
 In this way, labelling can be used: